tornadoarchive/svrdb-graphql/README.md

 }
 ```

 2. You want to display all (E)F4-F5 in Oklahoma history.
 You don't care about the segments, you just want the complete tornado tracks and aggregate information the same as above.
-(TODO: update to query states on segment)
 ```
 {
   tornado(filter: {